Trading volumes likely to grow in Kuwait after it was added to FTSE Russell’s emerging markets index.

 The IMF was also in Egypt towards the end of September to assess its economic reform programme.
 Its updated Country Focus on Egypt provided a positive view on the outlook for the economy, which gave an additional boost to the market.

-The Saudi market gained 0.34 percent during the month of September, while Kuwait’s main index lost 3.08 percent.
+gained 0.34 percent during the month of September, while Kuwait’s main index lost 3.08 percent.

 In a report posted on its website on Friday, Sept.
 29, FTSE Russell announced results of the FTSE annual country classification review for its emerging markets index, which is used by many fund managers to deploy capital.